DemDaily: Your Guide to The Democratic National Committee

 DNC members from the states within each region compose the Regional Caucuses.
 Regional Caucuses elect officers and four representatives to serve on the DNC Executive Committee.

-Constituency Caucuses: AAPI, Black, Hispanic, LGBTQ, Women and Native American.
+Constituency Caucuses: AAPI, Black, Hispanic, LGBTQ, Disability, Women's, and Native American.
 The DNC Constituency Caucuses are composed of DNC members who share an inherent or immutable trait.
 Additionally, each Constituency Caucus must represent a minimum of 2% of the DNC general membership and a constituency that has been historically underrepresented in Democratic Party affairs.

 DNC Councils: Created to represent certain communities that do not meet the requirements for Constituency Caucuses and/or are organized around an issue or cause.
 Membership on DNC Councils includes both DNC members and non-DNC members.

-The DNC Meeting Schedule
+DNC Meeting Schedule

 Press & Guests: The caucus and council meetings and Saturday's general session will be open to the press and the public.